StefH/ICSharpCode.TextEditorEx/README.md

 ICSharpCode.TextEditorEx
 ========================

-Extended version based on ICSharpCode.TextEditor which support Search/Replace and Goto
+Extended version based on ICSharpCode.TextEditor which supports Search/Replace and GotoLineNumber